Modeling Reachability Types with Logical Relations: Related Work

 \section{Related Work}

-\bfparagraph{Reachability/Capturing Types} Prior works on reachability types ~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic} proved syntactic type soundness (progress and preservation).
-This paper provides semantic models of reachability systems and establishes stonger semantic properties via logical relations.
-The calculi in Section~\ref{sec:unary_base} and \ref{sec:unary_nested} are based on the \maybelang{}-calculus in \citet{wei2023polymorphic}'s work, The model in \secref{sec:subtyping} has already been adapted to refine the notion of subtyping in \citet{jia2024escape}'s work.
+\bfparagraphX{Reachability/Capturing Types} Prior works on reachability types ~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic} proved syntactic type soundness (progress and preservation).
+This paper presents semantic models of reachability systems and establishes stonger semantic properties via logical relations.
+The models in Section~\ref{sec:unary_base} are based on \maybelang{} in \citet{wei2023polymorphic}'s work, and have already been extended with support for subtyping and polymorphism in \citet{jia2024escape}'s work.
+Recently, \citet{deng2025completecyclereachabilitytypes} refined \citet{wei2023polymorphic}'s system to support cyclic references, addressing the key limitation identified in this paper.
+We leave it to future work to model cyclic store structures and non-terminating programs using step-indexed logic relations.
+In parallel to this work, \citet{bunting2025a} investigate contextual equivalence for \citet{DBLP:journals/pacmpl/BaoWBJHR21}'s system using operational game semantics and present a full abstraction model based on a labelled transition system.

-Close to reachability types that track variables in types, capturing types~\cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23,xuDegreesSeparationFlexible2023} is another recent effort to integrate capability tracking and escaping checking into Scala 3.
-They lack self-references, limiting their expressiveness in tracking freshness.
+Closely related to reachability types and also tracking variables in types, capturing types~\cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23,xuDegreesSeparationFlexible2023} are a recent effort to integrate capability tracking and escape checking into Scala 3.
+While the overall goals and design are similar, there are also important differences.
+Specifically, the use of self-references for escaping values and the modeling of freshness is unique to reachability types.

+\bfparagraph{Tracking Sharing/Uniqueness/Immutability} \cite{DBLP:journals/scp/GianniniRSZ19,DBLP:journals/tcs/GianniniSZC19} develops calculi that infer introduced sharing during an expression's execution. and can detect capsule references and borrowing.
+Those works adopt a non-standard operational model that encodes store in the language term.
+In contrast, reachability types tracks sharing as well, but uses the standard operational semantics. \cite{DBLP:journals/pacmpl/BianchiniDGZS22} tracks sharing and mutation in a coeffect system that can model uniqueness and immutability of references.
+Reachability types track sharing in qualifiers, and mutation is tracked via the write effect extension (see \secref{sec:effects}).
+Language features, \ie, uniqueness and borrowing, can be enforced by a flow-sensitive effect system, which are discussed in prior works~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic}.
+A recent work ~\cite{deng2025completecyclereachabilitytypes} introduces cyclic reference types with dual-component that can be used to enforce read-only references.
+The logical relations presented in this work does not rely on uniqueness and immutability of references.